The Clear Edge

 • Margin at 24% (baseline 29%) — 5‑point leak over 4 months

-• $88K × 5% × 4 months = $17,600 lost
+• Cost: $88K × 5% × 4 months = $17,600 lost

-• Root cause: Three cost increases, one pricing gap
+• Root cause: three cost increases, one pricing gap

-Had she maintained monthly reviews:
+Had she kept monthly reviews:

 • Leak detected in month 1